 Through director rotation shareholders are provided with an accessible means of holding individual directors to account.
 Directors hold one another to account through annual evaluations of their performance.
-Following the most recent review of the board charter in 2018, provision has been made for the appointment of a lead independent director (John Bester currently occupies this position), which provides another avenue that can be used to hold board members (and specifically the chairperson) to account should the need arise.
+The lead independent director (John Bester currently occupies this position), provides another avenue that can be used to hold board members (and specifically the chairperson) to account should the need arise.
 The company secretary plays a role as a gatekeeper of governance at board level.